peter-mouland/42/README.md

 * Fuzzing
 * Load testing, why bother and how if i actually cared?
 * Understanding why 20% time benefits the company - esp for JC.
 No you don't have to be Google.
 Stop trying to make it directly related to business.
 Ditto hack days
+-- Reword to how you use your time effectively to ensure personal and corporate technical progression?

+### Talks

+#### 01 :: Managing upwards - Finding the balance between quality and delivery
+*Dan Night*

+#### 02 :: 23 Essential design patterns you will mostly never use
+A look at the most common design patterns from the Gang of 4 design patterns book, summary of the most useful.
+*Jon Lim, Nic Jackson*

+#### 03 :: Naming conventions and clean code
+How code should read like a novel, a retrospective analysis of Bob Martins seminal work.
+*Jon Lim*

+#### 04 :: Web 101, Critical render path, speed and performance
+How the web browser works and the importance of order when creating web frontends.
+*Rob Jones*

+#### 05 :: Full circle quality
+Unit tests are not enough, in this session we will learn how to write good unit, integration, behavioural tests.
+We will also look at how to implement service virtualisation to remove dependency.
+*Nic Jackson*

+#### 06 :: All clients are idiots, or are they - Understanding others problems?
+The primary objective of Agile "Everyone is doing the best they can", yet we often dismiss this becoming agitated and anoyed at the actions of others.
+This session will teach how you can communicate to both your stake holders and within your team.
+*Dan Knight*
+-- should this be merged into 01